enebgo/awesome-web-developer/docs/web-development/css-basics/css-layout/css-layout-brief-introduction.md

 sidebar_position: 1
 ---

-# CSS Layout: A Brief Introduction
+# CSS Layout Brief Introduction

 CSS (Cascading Style Sheets) layout is a fundamental aspect of web design that governs how elements are positioned and displayed on a web page.
 At its core, CSS layout is about controlling the placement and arrangement of HTML elements to create visually appealing and functional web designs.